Where Are You in Search for Employment?

 - Is your faculty advisor aware of your employment objectives?

-- Do you know how to utilize the Career Management Center website to investigate an occupation and/or potential place of employment?
+- Do you know how to utilize Career Service's website to investigate an occupation and/or potential place of employment?

 - Have you conducted an informational interview?